My research is focused on trust in the workplace.

 My current research program investigates the importance of feeling trusted at work.
 My goal is to identify and explain the factors that contribute to employees feeling trusted at work, and how this feeling of being trusted leads to improved job performance and employee well-being.

 I founded the Guelph Organizational Trust (GOT) lab to answer these critical research questions.
 GOT Lab is an active research lab that provides rigorous training in a positive supportive environment for undergraduate and graduate students.

-Mariani, M. G., Chiesa, R., & Gill, H. (in press).
+Mariani, M. G., Chiesa, R., & Gill, H. (2017).
 Self-Efficacy and Justice Perceptions in Personnel Selection: A Moderated Mediation Model.
 International Journal of Selection and Assessment.